Heart Health & Preventive Cardiology

 Angioplasty steps

 You may think, “If I had a severe blockage that was treated with angioplasty and stenting, I have nothing to worry about now, right?”
 Well, not quite.
-While angioplasty and stenting can significantly relieve symptoms and improve quality of life, recurrence is possible if risk factors are not controlled.
+While angioplasty and stenting can greatly relieve symptoms and improve quality of life, recurrence is possible if risk factors are not controlled.
 Recurrence may involve re-narrowing of previously treated areas, or progression of previously minor blockages.
 Strict adherence to prescribed medications is critical.
 These medications often include blood thinners (e.g. aspirin, clopidogrel, ticagrelor) and cholesterol-lowering drugs (e.g. statins).
 Blood thinners reduce the risk of clot formation around stents and the treated segment of the artery – these, if they occur, can lead to a life-threatening heart attack.

 Statins have also been proven to reduce cardiac risk by lowering LDL and stabilising cholesterol plaques in the arteries.
 Lifestyle modifications are equally essential: eat a heart-healthy diet, exercise regularly, quit smoking, and manage conditions such as hypertension, hyperlipidaemia and diabetes aggressively.

 IHD remains a leading cause of death and disability in Singapore and globally.
 Fortunately, it is also one of the most preventable.
-With regular cardiac health screenings, early detection, lifestyle changes and timely medical interventions, individuals can significantly lower their risk.
+With regular cardiac health screenings, early detection, lifestyle changes and timely medical interventions, people can greatly lower their risk.
 Through increased awareness and proactive care, many can continue to lead active, healthy and fulfilling lives.
 If you have risk factors or symptoms, speak to your doctor today about a heart health check.
 PRIME